How to Master Your Music in 9 Steps

 Trying to cheat the attenuation algorithms of streaming services doesn't make much sense in my opinion; the streaming services could change their algorithms at any moment.
 On top of this, if every track is being processed to playback at a consistent perceived level, you're not really beating anything; in my opinion, you're just wasting your time.

 You also need to remember that applying more or less limiting to your track changes more than just its loudness level; it affects how dense the mix feels.
 For this reason, I limit the tracks I work on to the point that feels right, and then leave them as is; regardless of what my meters say.

 9. Export Your Song

-When exporting your music for streaming services, you're going to want to use a sample rate of 44.1 kHz, and a bit depth of 24.
-Apply dither to your audio file by selecting "24 bits" from the dither dropdown menu in the Pro-L 2, and make sure you've selected the "Optimized" noise shaping option.
+When exporting your music for streaming services, you're generally going to want to use a sample rate of 44.1 kHz, and a bit depth of 24, or 16 if your music distributor doesn't allow you to upload 24-bit files.

 Why You Should Consider Hiring a Mastering Engineer